 At the moment, Chloe feels like she’s in a deep hole of school loans, car payments, and unaffordable rent.

 Basically, Chloe is struggling to increase her wealth in any reasonable way.
 In fact, she struggles so much that even if a brilliant prosperity-teacher is helping her she makes practically zero progress.

 Think about it.
 If Chloe was a ‘blank slate’ (like an infant), it would be easy for a teacher like me to teach her money-manifestation mastery, because she’d soak up all my positive lessons, teachings, and examples about money easily.
 She’d instantly try them for herself like any kid who learns something cool, and she’d see amazing results.

 This is the same way any child (‘blank slate’) learns anything.

 But Chloe –like most people– is not a blank slate.
 She has been trained by society to fear, misunderstand, blame, and worry about money.

 She has been trained to have a negative ‘vibe’ towards money, often without even realizing she’s doing so.

-Then, being the kind helpful teacher I am, I’ll attempt to help Chloe.
+So I, being the kind helpful teacher I am, will attempt to help Chloe.

-I’ll start by asking her if she is ‘more positive’ about money or ‘more negative’ about it.
-In answer, she’ll conveniently forget her thoughts of lack, and instead “swear” to me that she’s “feeling good about money.”
+I’ll start by asking her if she’s ‘more positive’ about money or ‘more negative’ about it.
+It’d be great if she gave me a self-aware, honest answer about her private feelings.
+Instead, in answer, Chloe conveniently forgets her daily thoughts of lack, and instead “swears” to me that she’s “feeling good about money.”

 …Living in less-than-abundant conditions.